triestpa/Police-Analysis-Python/README.md

   </tbody>
 </table>

 Ok, well this table looks interesting, but it's rather large and visually overwhelming.
-Let's trim down that dataset in order to just retrieve the most important information.
+Let's trim down that dataset in order to retrieve a more focused subset of information.

 ```python
 # Create new column to represent whether the driver is white